 The duration of the post-graduation work permit

 The legality time of the post-graduation work permit might not go further than the candidate’s passport legitimacy date.
-If the candidate’s passport ends prior to the legitimacy period of the post-graduation work permit, an officer will note this reason in the “Notes” box, in the Global Case Management System.
+If your passport expires before your work permit period ends, an officer will record this in the Global Case Management System.
 The post-graduation work permit candidate then must submit an application for a work permit extension upon the renewal of their passport to obtain the full legitimacy of their post-graduation work permit.

-Length of the program or programs of study, including Quebec vocational programs with a diploma of college studies (DCS) and attestation of college studies (ACS) | Length of Quebec vocational programs with a diploma of vocational studies (DVS) or attestation of vocational specialization (AVS) | Length of the post-graduation work permit that can be issued |
+| Length of the program or programs of study, including Quebec vocational programs with a diploma of college studies (DCS) and attestation of college studies (ACS) | Length of Quebec vocational programs with a diploma of vocational studies (DVS) or attestation of vocational specialization (AVS) | Length of the post-graduation work permit that can be issued |

-The program of study is a minimum of 8 months and less than 2 years. | The vocational program of study is at a minimum of 900 hours and less than 1,800 hours. | The length of the work permit must correspond with the length of the program, as verified by the qualified DLI in the written confirmation of program accomplishment (such as an official letter of completion or transcript).
-Recurrently arranged breaks (for example, regularly scheduled winter and summer breaks) would not be deducted from the length of the post-graduation work permit.
-For a graduate with a DVS or AVS, a pro-rated computation could be completed to ascertain the length. |
+| The program of study is a minimum of 8 months and less than 2 years. | The vocational program of study is at a minimum of 900 hours and less than 1,800 hours. | The work permit length must match the program length, which the qualified DLI confirms in the written completion document (such as an official letter or transcript).
+IRCC does not deduct regularly scheduled breaks (such as winter and summer breaks) from the total length of the post-graduation work permit.
+For a graduate with a DVS or AVS, IRCC may use a pro-rated calculation to determine the permit length. |

-The program of study is 2 years or longer. | The vocational program of study is 1,800 hours or longer. | If the length of the program is verified by the qualified DLI in the written confirmation of program accomplishment (such as an official letter or transcript), the length of the work permit must be 3 years. |
+| The program of study is 2 years or longer. | The vocational program of study is 1,800 hours or longer. | If the qualified DLI confirms the program length in the written completion document (such as an official letter or transcript), IRCC issues a 3-year work permit. |

-The student finished more than one program from a qualified DLI within 2 years.
+| The student finished more than one program from a qualified DLI within 2 years.
 Note: Each program of study should meet all PGWPP admissibility conditions and be at least 8 months in length. | The student finished more than one DVS or AVS program from a qualified DLI within 2 years.
 Note: Each program of study should meet all PGWPP admissibility conditions and be at least 900 hours in length. | The length of the work permit should bring together the length of each program.
 If the shared length of the programs is 2 years or longer (or 1,800 hours or longer for DVS and AVS programs in Quebec), the work permit may be acceptable for up to 3 years. |

 Accelerated studies